SinTan1729/chhoto-url/README.md

   stays under 5MB under normal use.)
 - Counts number of hits for each short link in a privacy respecting way i.e. only the hit is recorded, and nothing else.
+- Short links can be edited after creation.
+- QR codes can be generated for easy sharing.
 - Supports operation using API key, and lets the user provide hashed password and API key.
 - Has a mobile friendly UI, and automatic dark mode.
 - Can serve a custom landing page, if needed.